What do you mean by “Projects for Peace”?

 How will the grants be awarded?

-The intention is to fund 100 projects, with at least one at each of the Davis UWC Scholar schools.
+The intention is to fund 100 projects (or more, subject to additional funding from other sources), with at least one at each of the Davis UWC Scholars Program partner schools.
 Therefore, all involved schools are invited to select and submit one proposal for funding and one alternate proposal that might be funded as well.
 Final decisions on winning proposals are made by the Davis UWC Scholars Program office.
-Grants are made to Davis UWC Scholars Program partner schools upon assurance that the project proposed will, in fact, be undertaken during the summer of 2013.
+Grants are made to Davis UWC Scholars Program partner schools upon assurance that the project proposed will, in fact, be undertaken during the summer of 2017.

 What is the timetable for proposals and decisions?

-- During the fall of 2012: details of schools’ participation are finalized; promotion on campus by school officials; creation of selection processes and appointment of evaluation committees on campuses; and further communication, if necessary, between the Davis UWC Scholars office and school officials (communication between students writing proposals and the Davis UWC Scholars office is prohibited).
+- During the fall of 2016: details of schools’ participation are finalized; promotion on campus by school officials; creation of selection processes and appointment of evaluation committees on campuses; and further communication, if necessary, between the Davis UWC Scholars office and school officials.
+Communication between students writing proposals and the Davis UWC Scholars office is prohibited.

 - All student proposals must be submitted to campus officials by the date designated by the campus committee.

-- Recommended proposals must be determined and submitted (electronically as an attachment) by campus officials to Davis UWC Scholars office (firstname.lastname@example.org) no later than February 11, 2013.
+- Recommended proposals must be determined and submitted (electronically as an attachment) by campus officials to the Davis UWC Scholars Program office (email@example.com) no later than February 13, 2017.

-- Final decisions on all winning proposals rendered by Davis UWC Scholars office to campus officials by March 15, 2013.
+- Final decisions on all winning proposals rendered by Davis UWC Scholars Program office to campus officials by email by March 13, 2017.

-- All project funding agreements signed by recipient schools AND student participants due March 31, 2013.
+- All project funding agreements signed by recipient schools AND all student participants due by March 31, 2017.

-- Any alternates selected will be finally agreed to in April 2013.
+- Any additional alternates selected will be finally agreed to in April 2017.

-- Final reports due to Davis UWC Scholars office by September 16, 2013
+- Final reports due to Davis UWC Scholars Program office by September 15, 2017.

 What is required for each project's final report?

-Each funded project must submit a final report to the Davis UWC Scholars office by September 16, 2013.
-The final report is to be limited to two pages of narrative using the final report form for 2013 posted on the website.
-It also includes a separate one-page accounting of the funds expended.
+Each funded project must submit a final report to the Davis UWC Scholars Program office by September 15, 2017.
+Full instructions are available on this website in the "Forms" tab.
+The final report is to be limited to two pages of narrative and a separate one-page accounting of the funds expended using the budget form provided on the website.
 Students have the option of including up to 3 digital photos, attaching them to the end of their two-page final report.
-Final reports are submitted on disk to the Davis UWC office by the authorized campus contact.
-Reports will be posted on the program’s website for all to see and learn from
+Final reports are submitted electronically via Dropbox to the Davis UWC Scholars Program office.
+Reports will be posted on the programs website for all to see and learn from.